geneontology/geneontology.github.io/_docs/contributing-go-term.md

 ## When to create a new ticket
 Keep tickets simple; do not hesitate to create multiple tickets if necessary.
 Unless terms are related, submit a separate request for each new term.

+# Contributing your expertise
+The Gene Ontology Consortium welcomes contributions from experts in any area of biology to help us improve the ontology. <a href="mailto:help@geneontology.org">Contact us</a> to start contributing to the ontology.